grow knowledge

 What Plants May Suffer from Spider Mites?

 Spider mites can infest a wide range of plants, impacting both indoor and outdoor plants.
-Commonly affected varieties include cannabis, tomatoes, and roses, which often show signs of leaf discoloration and webbing.
+Commonly affected varieties include tomatoes, roses, etc., which often show signs of leaf discoloration and webbing.
 Many houseplants, such as spider plants, and peace lilies.
 Pothos are also particularly susceptible in dry conditions.

 Gardeners who propagate cucumbers and peppers, whether sweet or hot, can experience reduced yields due to these pests.
 Additionally, strawberries and ornamental plants like lilies and chrysanthemums are potential targets for spider mites.
 Even fruit trees, including apple, peach, and plum, can suffer from infestations that affect both foliage and fruit production.
 Being aware of these vulnerable plants allows gardeners to take proactive steps in monitoring and protecting their greenery from spider mites.